suborbital/docs/website/docs/e2-core/concepts/state.md

 # State

-Since Runnables are completely unaware of one another when being executed, there needs to be a way to pass data between them.
-Atmo uses a shared object called the **request state** to accomplish this.
+Since SE2 modules are completely unaware of one another when being executed, there needs to be a way to pass data between them.
+E2 Core uses a shared object called the **request state** to accomplish this.
 Request state is a key/value map that is updated automatically after each step in a handler.

 Let's take a look at a handler from the Directive: